Moving to Universal Credit and transitional protection

 These 2 benefits are different.
 The transitional element of SDP is usually less than transitional protection.

-Most people are worse off receiving Universal Credit.
+Some people are worse off receiving Universal Credit.
 But these payments can help in the short term.
+You can work out what you will get with a free online benefits calculator.

 You usually have to wait 5 weeks before you get your first Universal Credit payment.
 You can apply for an advanced payment before then.